henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 ### About the Architect

 The vision behind FlowShift comes from a place of deep personal experience.
-The architect's goal is software without "bloat" — defined by **precision and efficiency**.
+The architect's goal is software without "bloat", defined by **precision and efficiency**.

 **AI‑Assisted Engineering:** FlowShift was designed using cutting-edge AI-assisted development methods, guaranteeing exceptional code purity, consistent architecture, and strict adherence to security standards.
 The result is a tool as **lean and precise** as the code it produces.